numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 This NEP proposes to refactor the behaviour around two guiding principles:

 1. Values must never influence result type.
-2. NumPy scalars or 0-D arrays should behave consistently with their N-D counterparts.
+2. NumPy scalars and 0-D arrays should behave consistently with their N-D counterparts.

 We propose to remove all value-based logic and add special handling for